The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: The Memory-EGN (MEGN) Model

 \section{The Memory-EGN (MEGN) Model}

 This section presents the MEGN model.
-Considering the NLI PSD characterized by the EGN model, denoted as $G_{\text{EGN}}(f)$, the proposed MEGN model accounts for the PSD deviation from $G_{\text{EGN}}(f)$ caused by the temporal correlations of symbol energies, denoted as $G_{C}(f)$.
-Therefore, the corrected PSD by MEGN is
+Starting from the NLI PSD characterized by the EGN model, denoted as $G_{\text{EGN}}(f)$, the proposed MEGN model accounts for the PSD deviation from $G_{\text{EGN}}(f)$ caused by the temporal correlations of symbol energies, denoted as $G_{C}(f)$.
+Therefore, the PSD corrected by MEGN is

 As shown in Fig.~\ref{Fig:Models_Comparison}(b), the symbol-energy interactions fall into three categories.
 Accordingly, the correction term $G_{C}(f)$ in \eqref{Eq:FEGN_Model_0} is decomposed as